 Manchester City Football Club

-As Manchester City football club grew, it signed an increasing number of players from abroad, such as Pablo Zabaleta (Argentina), David Silva (Spain) and Fernandinho (Brazil).
+Over the years, as Manchester City football club have become ever more successful, they signed an increasing number of players from abroad, such as Pablo Zabaleta (Argentina), David Silva (Spain) and Fernandinho (Brazil).

 Like many of the international players joining the English Premier League at the time, they all grew up in their native countries, speaking their native languages.
 Because football is such a fast-paced business, the transition between clubs can happen very fast.
 Top level players can find themselves playing in the English Premier League when they are only a few years into their career.